Python API¶

 )

-Render output paths using layout templates.
+Render output paths using layout templates, then pass the result to to_filename().

 from brkraw.core import layout as layout_core

-name = layout_core.render_layout(
+out_path = layout_core.render_layout(

 loader,